Why Perimenopause is Different from Menopause - The Complete Story

-Just last week, a study found that women with hypertension when pregnant may have more difficult perimenopauses:
+Just last week, a study found that women with hypertension when pregnant may have more difficult perimenopause:

-Compared with nonparous women, the researchers reported a difference of 2.34 (95% CI, 0.67-4.01) in total menopausal symptom score for women who had a hypertensive disease of pregnancy (P =.006).
+Compared with nonparous women, the researchers reported a difference of 2.34 (95% CI, 0.67-4.01) in total menopausal symptom scores for women who had a hypertensive disease of pregnancy (P =.006).

-The benchmark they used was "somato-vegetative" symptoms which means so severe, that you can't function.
+The benchmark they used was "somato-vegetative" symptoms which mean so severe, that you can't function.

 And estrogen's role in hypertension or preeclampsia during pregnancy?: